jmcnamara/XlsxWriter/docs/html/_sources/worksheet.txt

     worksheet.write_array_formula('A1:A3',    '{=TREND(C1:C3,B1:B3)}')
     worksheet.write_array_formula(0, 0, 2, 0, '{=TREND(C1:C3,B1:B3)}')

-As shown above, both row-column and A1 style notation are support.
+As shown above, both row-column and A1 style notation are supported.
 See :ref:`cell_notation` for more details.

 The ``cell_format`` parameter is used to apply formatting to the cell.
 This